Will England make changes for Ashes series against Australia?

 Billy Root (Glamorgan)

-Being the brother of England's Test captain might help his cause, but the younger Root is making a good case off his own bat at the moment, having left Nottinghamshire to join the Welsh county during the winter.
+Being the brother of England's Test captain may or may not help his cause; either way the younger Root is making a good case off his own bat at the moment, having left Nottinghamshire to join the Welsh county during the winter.

 Root's colossal 229 against Northamptonshire was his highest score in first-class cricket, laying the platform for a resounding victory that lifted unfancied Glamorgan to second place in Division Two.